Disciplinary Grievances and Investigations advice for Employers

-At Davenport Solicitors, we understand that dealing with disciplinary and grievance issues in the workplace is distressing for employers.
+At Davenport Solicitors, we understand that dealing with disciplinary and grievance issues in the workplace is distressing for employers, which is why our Employment Law experts are on hand to provide disciplinary grievances and investigations advice for employers.

 Before taking disciplinary action against an employee, it is important to consider whether formal action is at all required.
 Can the matter be resolved through informal discussions?
 If the informal discussion results in giving the employee a warning in writing which is retained on their personnel file, it could be viewed as a formal disciplinary warning.

 Thus, it is essential for you to get expert employment law advice if you want to conduct a fair disciplinary or grievance procedure in compliance with the ACAS code.

 As an award-winning law firm in London, Davenport Solicitors has considerable experience in advising employers on all aspects of disciplinary and grievance procedures.
 We ensure that the process is carried out in a fair and proper manner to protect our clients’ position and avoid employment tribunal claims.

 In some circumstances, employers may consider entering into “without prejudice” correspondence with an employee involved in a disciplinary or grievance matter which may result in a settlement agreement to end the matter and the employment relationship.